 5. Moving Forward with a Sale to an Unqualified Buyer

 In your quest to sell for the right price at the right time, it’s important to consider WHO you’re selling to as well.
+Search funds and private equity can be appealing, but they can also present hazardous sale opportunities.
+Enthusiastic potential buyers can be convincing, but they’re not always the right fit.
 Don’t be tempted to move forward with a sale just because the timing is right.
 Finding a qualified buyer who is willing to pay top dollar is key to a successful sale.

 Think about it this way: The person you sell to is going to be responsible for continuing the legacy of the business you worked hard to build.
 You want to be sure that person is capable of doing the job the way you’d like to see it done.

 6. Selling Your Business for Too Little

 Knowing how much your alarm company is worth can be a challenge.
 Business valuations for alarm companies can be complicated, as the typical EBITDA formula is not accurate for businesses that generate a significant amount of recurring monthly revenue.
 Fire alarm business valuations can be particularly complex.
 As a result, many alarm business owners do not know how much their companies are truly worth and some end up selling them for significantly less than they should have.

 If you want to avoid selling your business for too little, an important first step is to find out how much your alarm company is worth.